Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Update the FM, if one exists
 1. Let the block server delete the block of the deleted file

-## **[Not in BETA]** Sharing a directory

-### Task

-Share a directory recursively to one or more contacts

-### Prerequisites

-* Path and directory key
-* Valid authentication token with write access to the VOLUME
-* Contact info of the contacts

-### Process

-1. Insert the share info in the index DM, increment the version, set the device id, encrypt and upload it
-1. Notify the contacts about the new share with a drop message.

-## **[Not in BETA]** Unsharing a directory

-### Task

-Remove a share to one or more contacts

-### Prerequisites

-* Path and directory key
-* Valid authentication token with write access to the VOLUME
-* Public keys **pub1** of the contacts

-### Process

-1. Remove the contacts' public keys from the share info of the folder in the index DM, set the device id and increment the version
-1. Download recursively all DM
-1. Upload an archive of all those DM with the name "backup_" + ref in the root directory (as a file object).
-1. Let the block server recursively delete all DM from the share
-1. Wait until the deletion has propagated, check the progress by issuing HEAD requests for the files.
-1. Create a new **dk*** for each DM in the share and insert them in their parents
-1. Upload all the new DM, encrypted with their new **dk***, depth first
-1. Check every uploaded DM with HEAD requests to ensure that no conflicts occurred.
-1. Insert the new **dk*** into the parent directory of the share and upload the DM
-1. Remove the backup file from the root directory
-1. Send the new **dk*** of the share to all remaining contacts

 ## Sharing a single file

 ### Task